an introduction to the interoception series

 “Where are you feeling the grief in your body?”
 He asks.

-I’m completely embarrassed.
-I must look pathetic and I’m too ashamed to meet his gaze.
+I’m completely embarrassed and too ashamed to meet his gaze.
 Staring at my keyboard, I’m struggling to answer his question.

 “I don’t know”, I say.